streetsidesoftware/vscode-cspell-dict-extensions/extensions/british-english/README.md

 British English dictionary extension for VS Code.

-Imports the British English spell checking dictionary for [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker).
+Note: this is a replacement dictionary for the one that is bundled with [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker).
+Due to licensing restrictions, the bundled dictionary is many years old.

 ## Installation

-After this extension is installed, it is necessary to tell the spell checker to use it.
+Once this extension is installed, the updated British English dictionary will automatically be used, if the `en-gb` locale is used.

-### Enable Dictionary
+### Enable British English Dictionary

 Commands (use `F1` or _View -> Command Palette..._):